carpentries/instructor-training/_episodes/08-motivation.md

 is about as demotivating as it gets.
-If you look at [our old lesson on Python][swc-python-v4], for example, you'll find that the text beside the slides includes all of the narration---but none of the Python source code.
+If you look at [our old lesson on Python][swc-python-v4], for example, you will find that the text beside the slides includes all of the narration---but none of the Python source code.
 Someone using a [screen reader][wikipedia-screen-reader] would therefore be able to hear what was being said about the program,